Brewster Fire/Rescue Hosts Man-in-Machine Training - NewsBreak

 MassDOT advises of work on Route 6-Route 132 ramps

 BARNSTABLE – MassDOT reports that minor tree clearing is tentatively scheduled to be done Wednesday, October 26th and Thursday, October 27th on the ramps at the interchange of Route 6 and Route 132 in Barnstable.
-This is part of a MassDOT state-wide safety project involving the installation of wrong-way driver notification systems on select highway off-ramps at various locations in the state.
-Minor tree clearing is required along the ramp in advance of the sign to provide a clear sight line for the detection, and to remove the tree overhang around the sign to receive sufficient sunlight for power.
-These systems will be installed along the sides of the ramp and flashing signs will be triggered if a vehicle goes the wrong-way up the ramp.
-The signs use radar detection and are solar powered.
-Traffic will be maintained on the main off-ramps from Route 6 to Route 132 at all times.
-The secondary ramp from the Route 6 eastbound off-ramp to Shootflying Hill Road may need to be closed for a time, with traffic temporarily detoured to access Shootflying Hill Road directly from Route 132.
+This is part of a MassDOT state-wide safety project involving the installation of wrong-way driver notification systems on select highway […] The post MassDOT advises of work on Route 6-Route 132 ramps appeared first on CapeCod.com.

 Police investigating incident on Cape Cod that left man with serious injuries